I often say my freezer is one of my most important kitchen tools, and it’s in constant use to make my life easier.

 - green beans*

-I’ve always been a “freezer queen,” and this post from 2009 “Easy Prep Foods You’ll Always Find in my Freezer” will give you a few more tips, as well as the dishes-saving strategy in Why I have Empty Ziplocs in my Freezer…
+I’ve always been a “freezer queen,” and this post, “Easy Prep Foods You’ll Always Find in my Freezer” will give you a few more tips, as well as the dishes-saving strategy in Why I have Empty Ziplocs in my Freezer…

 Choosing the right container can make the difference between loving your freezer or crying every time you try to manage it.